karthicgit/ocifunctions-sample/CIautoscale/README.md

     log-level(Function logging level Values allowed are 10,20,30,40,50).

- This function gets triggered by OCI alarm notification.Belowq repo available to create these using terraform. https://github.com/karthicgit/Terraformoci/tree/main/NotificationAlarm.
+ This function gets triggered by OCI alarm notification.Below repo available to create these using terraform. https://github.com/karthicgit/Terraformoci/tree/main/NotificationAlarm.

  You may also create the Topic ,Subsription and Alarm using OCI console as well.